Classic Sourdough Bread Leavened with Rye or Wheat Starter in 7 Steps - Flour + Water Baking

 • 110g leaven/ripe starter (20%)

-TOTAL: 1059g dough mix
+TOTAL: 1,059g dough mix

 * Depending on what flour mix you use, you may need to add slightly less or more water (+/- 5%)

 Incorporate the leaven or ripe starter only after you have allowed at least 30min for the dough to complete the autolyse step.
 It will make mixing and kneading so much easier.
 Just use your wet hands and work the dough - it will not be sticky and should be easy to handle.
+Note - if you mix everything at once (no autolyse) - it will also work!
+So don't stress.

 STEP 3: @ 8.30am – STRETCH ’N’ FOLD x3